International JAZZ Day & International DANCE Day Celebration

 Naomi Uyama, vocalist, band leader, and dance instructor, from Minneapolis

-Her Handsome Devils (local musicians): Scott Black/bass, Arthur Vint/drums, Sly Slipetsky/keys, Matt Mitchell/guitar, Rob Boone /trombone, Anthony Gibes/trumpet, Kevin Ravelette/reeds
+Her Handsome Devils (local musicians): Scott Black/bass, Arthur Vint/drums, Sly Slipetsky/keys (Wednesday only), Matt Mitchell/guitar, Rob Boone /trombone (keys on Friday at The Century Room), Anthony Gibes/trumpet, Kevin Ravellette/reeds, Aidan Schofield/trombone on Friday at The Century Room

 Scroll to Top